dmulyalin/ttp/docs/source/Groups/Functions.rst

    * - `void`_
      - invalidates group results, allowing to skip them
    * - `str_to_unicode`_
-     - converts python2 str srings in unicode strings
+     - converts Python2 str srings in unicode strings
+   * - `equal`_
+     - verifies that key's value is equal to provided value

 containsall
 ------------------------------------------------------------------------------